NidhiNambiar/Energy-Market-Analysis/README.md

 ### Transformation

-Data transformation is conducted using [PySpark](https://github.com/animeshnandan/inst767/tree/main/dataprocjobs) on Google Cloud's DataProc service, where we have employed cloud scheduler and dataproc workflows which trigger the creation of a compute engine which runs the jobs for all 4 stocks along with crude oil and natural gas.
+Data transformation is conducted using [PySpark code](https://github.com/animeshnandan/inst767/tree/main/dataprocjobs) on Google Cloud's DataProc service, where we have employed cloud scheduler and dataproc workflows which trigger the creation of a compute engine which runs the jobs for all 4 stocks along with crude oil and natural gas.
 This stage aligns the data from their sources into a unified data model that supports our analytical objectives.
 Transformations are scheduled to run in accordance with the data ingest timings.

 ![cloud storage bucket storing pyspark files](https://github.com/animeshnandan/inst767/assets/83339335/f2013552-97d4-4056-9753-7b655ed4f6ea)